Nidoskull/LalifeTeam-Origins/Gaming/Slugcat-origin/README.txt

 DOWNPOUR CATS :D

 GOURMAND*
-+ Craft anywhere!*
++ Craft anywhere!
 + Spit up items at the cost of food*
 + You can ground pound entities, dealing no fall damage to you!
 = Your food determines your strength and speed.
-= You're slightly fatter, but can still fit through most gaps with ease.
+= You're slightly fatter, but can still fit through most gaps with relative ease.
 - You need even more food to sleep.
-- Using tools exhausts you, slowing you down.
+- Using tools exhausts you, slowing you down.*
-- You're more vulnerable to gravity than other slugcats.
-Being at less than 6 food points will eliminate this, though.

 ARTIFICER*
 kaboom. villagers hate you